Whimsy Stick

 Catch and possession

-Every three to four reps, let the dog catch and hold the lure.
+Every three reps, let the dog catch and hold the lure.
 Allow full possession for 3 to 5 seconds before cueing the out.
 Working dogs who are denied possession entirely during drive work become frustrated and harder to manage.
 The possession phase is where the sequence pays off neurologically.

 5